20 Tops Tips For Selling To Schools This Academic Year

 10. Attend trade shows

 There are an increasing number of education trade shows and exhibitions throughout the year and in different parts of the country.
-The key ones to look out for are The Education Show, The Academies Show, The Nursery and Primary Show and The Higher and Further Education Show.
-Trade shows are an effective way of developing face to face relationships with schools bearing in mind 37 per cent of schools said they would consider trade shows as one way of sourcing suppliers this year.
+The key ones to look out for are The Schools and Academies Show, BETT, The Northern, Southern and Eastern Regional Education Shows, The Nursery and Primary Show, Childcare and Education Expo and The Higher and Further Education Show to name a few.
+Trade shows and conferences are an effective way of developing face to face relationships with school leaders and education influencers bearing in mind well over a third of schools said they would consider trade shows as one way of sourcing suppliers this year.
+While exhibiting at trade shows and conferences can cost more than other forms of education marketing it can also prove a good return on investment if executed and followed up well.
+Incensu members receive generous discounts off many of the leading education trade shows saving suppliers well in excess of their Incensu subscription.

 11. Know your target market